galtay/hilbertcurve/README.md

    :math:`h=36`.

-An animation of the same case in 3-D is available on YouTube.
+An animation of the same case in 3-D is available on YouTube (click on the thumbnail below).

 [![3-D Hilbert Curve Animation](https://img.youtube.com/vi/RrfO1hlWmrw/0.jpg)](https://www.youtube.com/watch?v=RrfO1hlWmrw)